 You will begin at the Foyer, which is the home page of an UpStage instance.
-As well as information and links to events, in the top right-hand corner are two buttons: "Login" and "Register".
+As well as information and links to events, in the top right-hand corner are two buttons: "Login" and "Register" (the "Register button can be disabled by Admins, in situations where you don't want the general public to be able to register).